Enjoy making ice cream

 See photograph left - forced air freezer in a commercial gelataria.

-If you're interested in gelato and other Italian desserts there's more on Wikipedia
+If you are interested in gelato and other Italian desserts there is more on Wikipedia.